schuchert/wholesaler/README.md

 java -jar target/wholesaler.jar
 ```

-In both cases, it uses port 8080, so poing your browser to:
+In both cases, it uses port 8080, so point your browser to:
 (localhost:8080/swagger-ui.html)

 ## Running on your own [Pivotal Web Services][pws]